-- 5.2.2 100 places on the basis of the score in the Entrance Test in order of highest score, irrespective of home address. - 5.2.3 Up to 35 places will be available for Children in receipt of Pupil Premium who achieve the pass mark or above in the entrance test or whose score is up to 10% lower than the standardised pass mark for the SET and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English by rank order irrespective of address (see worked example below).
+- 5.2.2 100 places on the basis of the score in the Entrance Tests in order of highest score, irrespective of home address. - 5.2.3 Up to 35 places will be available for Children in receipt of Pupil Premium who achieve the pass mark or above in the entrance tests (including the total score) or whose score is up to 10% lower than the standardised pass mark for the SET and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English by rank order irrespective of address (see worked example below).